harnold8/Plot_Scripts/README.md

 # plots
- a few plot scripts in Julia and Matlab
+ A few plot scripts in Julia and Matlab, used for my publications.